 • 10:00 a.m. – 1:00 p.m.
 Chequamegon Area Mountain Bike Association Sunday Tour.
 A non-competitive guided or self-guided tour of 8 to 12 miles exploring CAMBA singletrack.
 A $10 fee includes the following perks: Tour, generous swag and random drawings.
 Visit www.cambatrails.org for more information

-The race courses are fairly consistent in routing from year to year, however, each year's race course my be impacted by current weather and trail tread conditions.
+The race courses are fairly consistent in routing from year to year, however, each year's actual race course may be impacted by current weather and trail tread conditions.